dan-michell/nutribud-backend/README.md

 ## Technologies

 This repository uses [node](https://nodejs.org/api/) to run its files.
 The Node web framework [Express](https://expressjs.com/) was used to write the endpoint paths and handlers.
 For our database we use [PostgreSQL](https://www.postgresql.org/) to store user data online using [ElephantSQL](https://www.elephantsql.com/).
+For voice and text searches we use Edamam's [Food and Grocery Database API](https://developer.edamam.com/food-database-api).
+For barcode searches we use [Open Food Facts API](https://openfoodfacts.github.io/api-documentation/)

 ## Launch